kiki-lamb/drumtool/README.md

 # drumtool
 Drum livecoding for Ruby.

+DrumTool is an algorithmic MIDI pattern generator intended for livecoding: as you edit a source file in DrumTool's built in language, DrumTool generates MIDI note patterns and sends them to your sequencer of choice in realtime.

+DrumTool uses arirusso's https://github.com/arirusso/topaz and https://github.com/arirusso/unimidi gems for MIDI I/O and synchronization.

+DrumTool source code files look like this:

 		 bpm 112
 		 lp x40                # Loop every 4 bars.
 		 refresh_interval x10  # Refresh the code every 1 bar.